 Vine plants can be either climbers or creepers.
 The climbers are plants that can get off the ground on their own, provided that there is some kind of support in place, whether natural (such as a tree) or artificial.
 By contrast, creepers would be reliant on help from you to elevate, assuming that you wished them to become airborne.
 Indeed, many creepers are valued specifically as ground covers, and there is no reason to want them to leave the ground.

-While climbers are often capable of climbing without human intervention, little human help is usually provided to guide them in a particular direction and give them optimal display value.
+While climbers are often capable of climbing without human intervention, a little bolstering is usually helpful to guide them in a particular direction and give them optimal display value.
 Moreover, the exact way in which a vine climbs will have a lot to do with what kind of support you give it.

 Different Ways Climbers Climb